fintradev/fintradex/README.md

 - 📋 **Boundless Network Integration**: High-performance order matching with cryptographic guarantees
 - 📋 **On-Chain Settlement**: Trustless settlement on Polkadot's Substrate framework
 - 📋 **ZK-Privacy Layer**: Enhanced privacy for trading while maintaining regulatory compliance
-- 📋 **Scalability**: Handle millions of orders per second with cryptographic verification

 **The Evolution:**
 FintraLite → FintraDex represents our journey from a hybrid off-chain exchange to a fully decentralized, ZK-powered trading platform with the best of both worlds: CEX performance with DEX trustlessness.